Canada’s new cultural policy: The 10 key takeaways

 Cultural stakeholders had long complained that government programs to help creative industries lacked funding and weren't up to date with the digital and technological landscape.

-With reports from Susan Krashinsky Robertson and Chris Hannay
+With reports from Susan Krashinsky Robertson, Chris Hannay and The Canadian Press

 MORE FROM THE GLOBE AND MAIL